A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Methodology

 \subsection{Dataset Overview}

-We collected the data in mid-October 2024, capturing a comprehensive snapshot of the meme coin ecosystem.
-For each of the 34,988 tokens in our dataset, we gather technical details, including the token name, symbol, contract address, and blockchain.
+We collected the data from all targeted aggregators in mid-October 2024.
+For each of the 34,988 tokens in our dataset, we store the token name, symbol, contract address, and blockchain.
 In particular, the contract address and blockchain serve as unique identifiers, enabling the tracking of tokens across different platforms.

+Concerning data coverage and limitations, we note that tokens sourced from CoinMarketCap and CoinGecko include aggregated data from both Centralized (CEX) and Decentralized Exchanges (DEX).
+For tokens identified solely through DEX aggregators, our view is limited to DEX.
+Nevertheless, this does not introduce coverage gaps: If a meme coin is sufficiently established to be listed on a CEX, it is likely indexed by aggregators such as CoinMarketCap.
+Consequently, tokens found exclusively on DEX aggregators are early-stage assets that have not yet been listed on centralized platforms.